odoo/documentation/accounting/others/taxes/application.rst

 .. image:: media/application01.png
    :align: center

-Odoo will use this specific fiscal position for any order/invoice recorded for the customer.
+Twenty20 will use this specific fiscal position for any order/invoice recorded for the customer.

 .. note::
     If you set the fiscal position in the sales order or invoice manually, it will only